 Piers could once be found at more than 100 seaside resorts in Britain.
 The first pier was opened at Ryde, Isle of White in 1814 stretching 1200 feet, but most were built from the 1860s onwards.
 Early piers were constructed as landing stages for boats and as promenades where visitors could enjoy the sea air without the danger of getting wet.
 Most were built by local entrepreneurs who made money from the pier by charging an admission fee.
 However, as the number of piers increased in the 1860s and competition increased, piers became places of amusement to draw more visitors.
 They played host to refreshment rooms, concerts, bands, dances, sideshows, and in some cases amusement rides, most famously at Blackpool.

-If you would like to experience the Victorian seaside for yourself, from 26 July until 3 September Blists Hill Victorian Town in landlocked Shropshire will be hosting its first Victorian Seaside Experience.
+If you would like to experience the Victorian seaside for yourself, from 20 July until 1 September Blists Hill Victorian Town in landlocked Shropshire will be hosting a Victorian Seaside Experience.
 You can find out more here.